Producing essential materials responsibly

-The Proteus Partnership was formed in 2003 as a collaborative effort between leading extractive companies and the United Nations Environmental Program World Conservation Monitoring Centre (UNEP-WCMC) to improve accessibility to biodiversity data for better decision making and support the further development of global biodiversity resources.
-As a Proteus Partner, Rio Tinto has access to the UNEP-WCMC online biodiversity assessment tool, which allows us to scan for potential sensitive areas in areas where we are seeking tenure before major investments are made.
+The Proteus Partnership was formed in 2003 as a collaborative effort between leading extractive companies and the United Nations Environmental Programme World Conservation Monitoring Centre (UNEP-WCMC) to improve accessibility to biodiversity data for better decision making and support the further development of global biodiversity resources.
+As a Proteus Partner, we have access to the UNEP-WCMC online biodiversity assessment tool, which allows us to scan for potential sensitive areas in places where we are seeking tenure before major investments are made.

 Responsible Jewellery Council (RJC)

 The RJC is an international non-profit organisation that promotes transparent and responsible ethical, human rights, social and environmental practices throughout the jewellery industry – from mine to retail.
 We are a founding member and were the first mining company to be certified in 2012.
-We were re-certified in 2015 against the RJC Code of Practice Standard.
+Since then, we have continued to uphold the ESG standards and maintained RJC certification, which needs to be renewed once every three years.
+We were re-certified in 2021 against the RJC Code of Practice Standards.
 RJC certification covers operations or activities of our businesses that produce diamonds, gold or gold in concentrates that contribute to the jewellery supply chain.
-This includes our diamond mines – Diavik in Canada and Argyle in Western Australia – and our Kennecott copper mine in Utah for gold.
+This includes our diamond mines – Diavik in Canada and Argyle in Western Australia – and our Kennecott copper mine in the US, for gold.

 Towards Sustainable Mining (TSM)

-We participate in the Towards Sustainable Mining (TSM) programme through our membership of the Mining Association of Canada (MAC).
+We participate in the TSM programme through our membership of the Mining Association of Canada (MAC).
 TSM is a sustainability certification scheme that applies to members of MAC operating in Canada.

 United Nations Global Compact (UNGC)